jpalepu/herm_ws/README.md

 ## The Robot

 HERM is a 4-wheeled skid-steer mobile robot with a layered platform design.
-It's compact enough to navigate indoor spaces but capable enough to carry sensors and compute for real autonomy.
+It's compact enough to navigate indoor spaces but capable enough to carry sensors and compute for real autonomy. (future dev version will be released in Q1 2026 so wait for it)

-### Hardware Stack
+### Hardware Stack (currently)

 | Component | What We're Using |
 |-----------|------------------|